21 Tips for Writing Effective SMS Marketing Copy (With Examples)

 Our final tip for writing effective text message copy is to ask yourself if the text message you’re sending is something you'd want to engage with if you received it.
 With limited characters, make each word matter.
 You can even subscribe to other brands’ SMS marketing channels to study what makes you take action.

 Want more inspiration?
 Explore real SMS marketing examples from our customers by heading over to Texts We Love.
+Want to learn more about Attentive’s AI solutions?
+Discover how you can drive better results with smarter, more powerful SMS programs with our Attentive AI product suite.

 Related Articles